loganminhdang/pubmedminer/README.md

 🚀 Getting Started

 Literature mining can take days.
-I created this script to speed up this process, taking advantage of APIs, parallelisation, and the PubMed digital literature repository.
+I created this script to speed up this process, taking advantage of APIs (NCBI for core literature, bioRxiv for preprints), parallelisation, and the PubMed digital literature repository.

 **1. Prerequisites**